MautikPatel/Enterprise-AI-Knowledge-Assistant/README.md

 **A private, secure, and fully local Retrieval-Augmented Generation (RAG) platform that enables organizations to search, understand, and interact with enterprise knowledge using AI.**

+Enterprise AI Knowledge Assistant is a **private Retrieval-Augmented Generation (RAG)** platform that transforms enterprise documents into an intelligent, searchable knowledge base.
+Instead of manually searching PDFs, emails, presentations, spreadsheets, policies, and reports, users simply ask questions in natural language and receive accurate, source-backed answers - powered entirely by **local AI**.

 ---

 ### 🔒 100% Local • 🔐 Private • 🧠 AI Powered • ⚡ Enterprise Ready